 They then spend most of their time trying to make the universe fit their ideology, like some crazed pavement preacher, selling pencils from a cup.
-There are critics, but I think Brian has done a bloody good job and one that so far, has not been surpassed!
+There are critics, but I think Brian and Lasse have done a bloody good job and one that so far, has not been surpassed!

 The big problem in Tinkering with Thinkering is that adding the word Thinking as a suffix to various other things, actually has the effect of undermining the things.
 It says, come on my 1 day course, learn my list in a shape and I’ll give you a certificate to prove you’re now a fully fledged Prefix-Thinker.
 No you are not!

 The biggest problem with ST is that most of it ends up fiddling with little systems and inevitably peters out into trying to redesign processes and form filling, in an ever decreasing circle of diminishing returns.
 Fiddling with little theoretically-closed systems is not design, which in and of itself, is not the right technique to make change.
 If anyone ever says “every system is perfectly designed…. blah blah” punch them in guts, really hard.
 Most systems are not designed they have evolved and that includes everything you’ve ever read about Toyota.

 In particular, I reserve a special kind of deep visceral and personal hatred of Design Thinking.
 In my experience the pedlars are not qualified to talk about the theory and application of design and have rarely studied thinking beyond the level of ubiquitous coffee-shop psychobabble.